WorkPlayAbout Resume

 As our lives increasingly move into the digital realm, physical wallets, credit cards, driver's licenses, even state IDs, feel a little outdated.
 What if you could carry your California ID in your pocket, fully secure, and instantly accessible?
 That's where Cali-ID comes in.

-While researching for this project, I found that there were three major issues in the designs for existing state IDs.
+While researching for this project I found three major issues in the designs for existing state IDs.

 Key Problems

-• Poor information hierarchy: Important details, name, date of birth, expiration, get lost.
-The layout doesn't guide your eye, so the ID isn't scannable or easy to consume.
+• Poor information hierarchy: Important details like name, date of birth, and expiration get lost.
+The layout doesn't guide your eye.

-• Security concerns: Sensitive data is too easily exposed; there's no strong visual approach to concealing or revealing information securely.
+• Security concerns: Sensitive data is too easily exposed with no strong visual approach to concealing or revealing information securely.

 Existing State IDs

-I referenced and researched numerous different existing physical and digital IDs, including California's physical ID, New York's physical ID, and CA digital DMV Wallet.
+I referenced and researched numerous different existing physical and digital IDs, including California's physical ID, New York's physical ID, and the CA Digital DMV Wallet.

 California Physical ID